ornao/pp3-bullshit/README.md

 ## Project Goals

+I want to challenge myself to code a card game I like playing in real life that may not be the easiest to adapt to play against a computer.

 ### User Goals

 - Enjoy a fun and straightforward card game
 - Have the option to view over the rules of the game or play game straightaway.
-- Possiblility log into an existing account that keeps track of results.
+- Remember my name, how many times i have played the game and won

 ### Site Owner Goals

 - Build a game that is simple and straightforward to use.
 - Make sure players understand the goal of the game and how to achieve that
-- Design a game that asks for user input, validates and manipulates it and also providesnfeedback to players while they play
+- Design a game that asks for user input, validates and manipulates it and also provides feedback to players while they play

 ## User Experience